montoyaobeso/mexculture142/README.md

 ## Copyrights and recomended citation

 When using the data please cite:

-  @inproceedings{obeso2018comparative,
-    title={Comparative study of visual saliency maps in the problem of classification of architectural images with Deep CNNs}, author={Obeso, Abraham Montoya and Benois-Pineau, Jenny and Guissous, Kamel and Gouet-Brunet, Valerie and V{\'a}zquez, Mireya S Garc{\'\i}a and Acosta, Alejandro A Ram{\'\i}rez}, booktitle={2018 Eighth International Conference on Image Processing Theory, Tools and Applications (IPTA)}, pages={1--6},
+* A. Montoya, J. Benois-Pineau, M. S. Vázquez, A. R. Acosta, K. Guissous and V. Gouet-Brunet, **Comparative study of visual saliency maps in the problem of classification of architectural images with deep CNNs**, in 2018 Eighth International Conference on Image Processing Theory, Tools and Applications (IPTA), China, 2018.
-    year={2018},
-    organization={IEEE}
-}

-* Jenny Benois-Pineau,  Patrick Le Callet.
-Visual Content Indexing and Retrieval with Psycho-Visual Models, Eds., Multimedia Systems and Applications book series (MMSA), Springer International Publishing AG, 2017.
+* Jenny Benois-Pineau,  Patrick Le Callet. **Visual Content Indexing and Retrieval with Psycho-Visual Models**, Eds., Multimedia Systems and Applications book series (MMSA), Springer International Publishing AG, 2017.

+## Acknowledgments

+The authors would like to thank both, the Université de Bordeaux and the National Polytechnic Institute for the provision of the facilities.
+Also, a special thank to each participant who gave us his valuable time.
+Finally, to Nesrine Tarhouni who supported us arduously on the task of project documentation and repository management.

 ## References